 - Sports participation is also linked with better health and lower likelihood of obesity.5, 6

-- After-school and community programs provide youth with safe, enriching environments to grow and develop skills outside of school and can provide youth with a sense of accomplishment.
+- After-school and community programs provide adolescents with safe, enriching environments to grow and develop skills outside of school and can provide them with a sense of accomplishment.

 - They can also provide a safe space for adolescents to congregate.

-- Peer-to-peer relationships formed during these out-of-school time settings are as critical to adolescents’ overall health and well-being as the presence of supportive adults and information and resources
+- Peer-to-peer relationships formed in these out-of-school time settings are as critical to adolescents’ overall health and well-being as the presence of supportive adults and information and resources.

 Action Steps and Resources

 - Help youth connect to supportive adults, positive peers, schools, and the community

 - Create a safe, warm, and enriching space

 - Encourage physical activity and good nutrition

 - Be another set of eyes and provide a listening ear